Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Preheat the smoker to 300℉.
 Place the whole turkey right on the grates.

-Spatchcock Smoked Turkey Recipe Tips
+Spatchcocked Smoked Turkey Tips

 - A pellet smoker is a great choice for this recipe; try this Wood Pellet Grill and Smoker.